 LITTLE SHOP OF HERS 416 Second St. Seana Burden, acrylic painting, pen & ink, glitter.

-LOS BAGELS 403 Second St. Soul Bunni, acrylic painting.
-Serving light fare.
+LOS BAGELS 403 Second St. “Visionary Art,” Roman Villagrana “SynchroMystic”, acrylic paintings.

 MANY HANDS GALLERY 438 Second St. Featuring the work of over 40 local artists and handmade treasures from around the globe.

-THE MITCHELL GALLERY 425 Snug Alley “First Anniversary Studio Sale,” featured artist Linda Mitchell, oil paintings.
-Exhibiting the work of local women artists including: Regina Case, Micki Flatmo, Susanna Gallisdorfer, Joan Gold, Georgia Long, Emma Miller, Dana Mitchell, Natalie Mitchell, Theresa Oats, Kathy O’Leary, Iris Schencke and Rachel Schlueter.
+THE MITCHELL GALLERY 425 Snug Alley “Women Artists,” featuring several local women artists including: Regina Case, Micki Flatmo, Susanna Gallisdorfer, Joan Gold, Georgia Long, Emma Miller, Dana Mitchell, Linda Mitchell, Natalie Mitchell, Theresa Oats, Kathy O’Leary, Nancy Rickard and Rachel Schlueter, oil painting, acrylic painting, mixed medium, and ceramics.

 MOCA HUMBOLDT 204 Fourth St.